 Appointment

-The panel assist High Sheriffs in identifying suitably experienced and public spirited individuals prepared to take on what can often be a highly time-demanding role.
+The panel assist the High Sheriff in identifying suitably experienced and public spirited individuals prepared to take on what is a time-demanding role.
 The Office of High Sheriff is carried out on a wholly voluntary basis with no part of the expense incurred by the High Sheriff falling on the public purse.
-Possible candidates can be suggested by all panel members as assist the current High Sheriff with their duty to nominate a successor.
-Meetings are the platform for the current High Sheriff to substantiate why their candidate is best for the role, and to secure panel approval.
+Possible candidates are suggested by all panel members to assist the current High Sheriff with their duty to nominate a successor.
+Meetings are the platform for debate to secure panel approval so that the current High Sheriff can be confident that the selected candidate is best for the role.

 It is important to note that there is no bar to any suitable person becoming a High Sheriff, whether it be from social standing, sex, colour, or creed.

 In the autumn meeting of the Nominations Panel, the High Sheriff will seek approval for their nomination, and once secured, the High Sheriff informs the Lord-Lieutenant of their choice.
-Once the Lord-Lieutenant has approved the nomination, and a candidate has accepted a nomination the High Sheriff via the Under-Sheriff submits the nomination form to The Chief Clerk to the King’s Remembrancer at The Royal Courts of Justice.
-This must be submitted by January and the name remains undisclosed at this stage.
+Once the Lord-Lieutenant has approved the nomination, and then a candidate has accepted being put forward for nomination, the High Sheriff, with the Under-Sheriff, submits the nomination form to The Chief Clerk to the King’s Remembrancer at The Royal Courts of Justice.
+The nomination must be submitted by the end of January each year and the name remains undisclosed at this stage.

-Subsequently, the selection of new High Sheriffs is made annually in March, when the traditional custom of the Sovereign ‘pricking’ the appointee’s name with a bodkin is perpetuated.
+Subsequently, the final selection of the incoming High Sheriff is made annually in March, when the traditional custom of the Sovereign ‘pricking’ the appointee’s name with a bodkin is perpetuated.
 Eligibility for nomination and appointment of High Sheriffs excludes Peers of Parliament and Members of the House of Commons, and, by extension, Members of the Welsh Assembly, full-time members of the Judiciary including Tribunal Judges, and Officers of the Royal Navy, Army or Royal Air Force on full pay.
 These provisions reflect the essential requirement that the Office of High Sheriff is a non-political appointment.

-The High Sheriff takes up appointment with the making of a sworn declaration in terms set out by the Sheriffs Act 1887, preferably using the revised 2020 version of the declaration as approved by the King’s Remembrancer and with the consent of His Majesty, before a High Court Judge or Justice of the Peace.
-The appointment is for one year only and it is customary for the declaration to be made before the end of April each year.
-For a new appointee not to give prompt effect to His Majesty’s wishes would not be an appropriate interpretation of the Act
+Having received a Royal Warrant charging them to 'take the Custody and Charge of the said County', the High Sheriff takes up appointment by the making of a sworn Declaration before a High Court Judge or Justice of the Peace, either using that set out by the Sheriffs Act 1887, or a revised 2020 version of the Declaration as approved by the King’s Remembrancer and with the consent of His Majesty.
+The appointment is for one year only (as decreed by Richard II in around 1380) and it is customary for the declaration to be made before the end of April each year.
+For a new appointee not to give prompt effect to His Majesty’s wishes would not be an appropriate interpretation of the Act.